 Generally, the fiduciary is entitled to recover the cost of attorney’s fees as a reasonable and necessary administration expense.
 However, SCPA 2110 also authorizes the court to award attorney’s fees for legal services rendered to a beneficiary.
-The court may direct payment directly from the estate or from another beneficiary’s share in the estate (SCPA 2110 ).
+The court may direct payment directly from the estate generally or from certain funds in the hands of the fiduciary (SCPA 2110 ).

 In Matter of Rose BB., 35 AD3d 1044, 1045 (3d Dept 2006), for example, the court reiterated the well-recognized rule that “Surrogate’s Court may award counsel fees in situations where the misconduct of a fiduciary brings about the expense.”
 There, the court affirmed the fee award, pointing to the other party’s “numerous instances of obstructing and prolonging an otherwise uncomplicated proceeding and his violation of his fiduciary duties.”
 The record evidence also supported Surrogate’s Court’s finding that “with the exception of the ordinary administration of decedent’s estate, the proceedings … were necessitated by and attributable to … improper conduct.”